 Creating an internal sales process that incentivized employees and eliminated the need for unproductive sales representatives

-RESULTS: As a result of all these actions, the company has rebounded and recently received a third-party valuation of $15 million USD.
+RESULTS: As a result of these actions, the company rebounded and subsequently received third-party valuations of $15 million USD.

 Case Study: Solar Industry